thco227/PortableWashingMachine_BAE305-Project/README.md

 During the construction of the initial circuit, the position of the relay relative to the transistor was adjusted.
 At first, the relay was positioned directly after the voltage supply and before the emitter.
 However, the relay caused a voltage drop before the transistor which was so low, that the voltage difference did not allow current to flow from the power supply to ground.
 To fix this, the relay was repositioned after the emitter and before the ground.

 #### Pump Flow Rate Testing
-The timing of the drain and pump were important in ensuing the washing machine completed a full cycle.
+The timing of the drain and pump were important in ensuring the washing machine completed a full cycle.
 The pumps were advertised as having a flow rate of 240L/hr.
 To test the flow rate, the pumps were set to run for a given amount of time, and the water was collected in a graduated cylinder.
 The testing resulted in a flow rate of about 140 L/hr.
 This reduction in flow rate was most likely due to the tubing attached to the pump, causing the water to slow.

 #### Cycle Testing
 To run the entire cycle, the water needed to end at the same level that it started at.
 We trouble shooted this issue by running the drain and fill functions for different amounts of time.
 We found that the drain time needed to be roughly double the fill time.

 ## Design Results Discussion
 After completing the project, if we wanted to improve the washing machine to be a fully functional we would do the following.
 The circuitry would need to be contained and a battery pack could be used as opposed to a DC power supply.
-We would also include a level sensor to ensure that when the off switch was flipped, the resevoir would be completely drained for the next user.
+We would also include a level sensor to ensure that when the off switch was flipped, the reservoir would be completely drained for the next user.

 ## Test Results Discussion